austince/flink-ci-flink/docs/ops/deployment/docker.md

 * `--fromSavepoint /path/to/savepoint` (optional): Restore from a savepoint

   In order to resume from a savepoint, you also need to pass the savepoint path.
-  Note that `/path/to/savepoint` needs to be accessible in all docker containers of the cluster (e.g. storing it on a DFS or from the mounted volume or adding it to the image).
+  Note that `/path/to/savepoint` needs to be accessible in all Docker containers of the cluster (e.g. storing it on a DFS or from the mounted volume or adding it to the image).

 * `--allowNonRestoredState` (optional): Skip broken savepoint state